How supports coordination works

 How to get started

-Please call the Washington County Behavioral Health and Developmental Services at 724-225-6940 x 503 or 501 and request intellectual and developmental disabilities supports coordination services from Healing Bridges.
+Please call the IDD/A Supervisors at 724-225-6940 x 503 or 501 and request intellectual and developmental disabilities supports coordination services from Healing Bridges.
 One of our IDD/A SC Supervisors will then ask a few basic questions about the individual.
 Once all the pre-screen questions are completed, you will be directed to schedule a meeting with an intake coordinator, who will determine eligibility to start services.
 If the individual is approved, then a supports coordinator will be assigned.

 You can also find us on findhelp.org to get connected with a team member for guidance on the intake process.
 Please find all relevant documents concerning the supports coordination program located on the website.